DeanMarvin/lbdb-backend/README.md

 # lbdb-backend

-lbdb-backend - employee management system build with Django.
-Including time and workdesk attachment system.
+Employee management system build with Python Django and ReactJS.

+A single-page application for managing employees.
+The app allows time tracking, reserving desks and visualizes current projects.

+The tool helps to keep track of office or home office presences, coordinate working hours and thus support project management.